sazolfaghari/TraMiner/TraMiner_codes/README.txt

 This folder includes the code used in the paper:

-TraMiner: Vision-based Analysis of Locomotion Traces for Cognitive Assessment in Smart-homes, by Samaneh Zolfaghari, Elham Khodabandehloo and Daniele Riboni, submitted to Cognitive Computation Special Issue on Advances in Deep Learning for Clinical and Healthcare Applications
+TraMiner: Vision-based Analysis of Locomotion Traces for Cognitive Assessment in Smart-homes, by Samaneh Zolfaghari, Elham Khodabandehloo and Daniele Riboni, publishe in Cognitive Computation Special Issue on Advances in Deep Learning for Clinical and Healthcare Applications

 The full dataset is available here: http://casas.wsu.edu/datasets/assessmentdata.zip In this dataset the sensors can be categorized by: